Skip to content

 8. Key properties: check securityLevel in hardwareEnforced is TrustedEnvironment or StrongBox; verify userAuth parameters (auth-per-use / timeouts) meet your policy.

-9. Revocation: check against revoked attestation keys (Google feeds) and your own deny-lists; fail closed in high-assurance contexts.
+9. Revocation: check against revoked attestation keys (Google feeds) and your own revocation lists; fail closed in high-assurance contexts.

 10. Decision & logging: produce an auditable decision with specific reasons (e.g., “boot not verified”, “signer mismatch”, “patch too old”).

-• User presence / authorization: If userAuth is required, KeyMint enforces biometric/PIN at key use.
-The authorization policy (per-use, validity window) appears in the AuthorizationLists and is remotely checkable.
+• User presence / authorisation: If userAuth is required, KeyMint enforces biometric/PIN at key use.
+The authorisation policy (per-use, validity window) appears in the AuthorizationLists and is remotely checkable.

 • Invalidation triggers (enforced by Android, no server telemetry needed):